What you will study

 During the module you will be required to use your own personal computer to access experiments and data, and to analyse and report results for the online activities.
 You should be prepared to set aside several periods of up to half a day for completing some of the tasks.
 Therefore, to study this module successfully, you must be able to study regularly (for 8-10 hours per week) and have broadband access to the internet (for up to 4 hours per week) throughout the duration of the module.

 Some tasks within the module will require scheduled interactions with your tutor group.
 Therefore this module may not be suitable for you if you are often unavailable for study for more than a week at a time.
-The end-of-module assessment (team project) will require working online in a group during a period from the end of April until the end of May 2015, and if you are unavailable for study, or do not have regular access to a broadband internet connection, for more than a week during this time you may not be able to complete the module satisfactorily.
+The end-of-module assessment (team project) will require working online in a group during a period from the end of April until the end of the module, and if you are unavailable for study, or do not have regular access to a broadband internet connection, for more than a week during this time you may not be able to complete the module satisfactorily.

 At the end of the module you will work collaboratively with the other students on this module using a variety of communication methods, including scheduled online forums, to carry out a team project that will require you to draw on what you will have learned in the study of one or more of the practical activities.
 Experience of this kind of professional teamwork is highly regarded by many employers.